How to Paint Trim and Skirting Boards Cleanly

 Step 5: Tape — but tape onto the wall, not onto the floor

-Frog Tape along the wall side of skirting, pressed firmly with a putty knife.
+Frog Tape Yellow along the wall side of the skirting, pressed firmly with a putty knife.
 The paint goes over the tape edge a couple of millimetres — that’s intentional, the tape catches it.
-Don’t tape the floor side — you’ll cut the line by hand or accept the floor catching a tiny line of enamel that wipes off.
+Don’t tape the floor side — you’ll cut that line by hand or accept the floor catching a tiny edge of enamel that wipes off with a damp rag the next day.
+For more on freehand cutting against walls, see our cut-in paint edges guide — same skill, applied upside down for skirting.

 Step 6: Cut in along the wall edge first

-Load the angled brush properly — one-third of bristle into paint, tap (not wipe) on the can edge.
-Long, smooth, confident strokes along the top edge of the skirting where it meets the wall.
+Load the angled brush properly — one third of the bristle into paint, tap (not wipe) on the kettle edge.
+Long smooth confident strokes along the top edge of the skirting where it meets the wall.
 Slow down at corners.
 Don’t dab — drag.
+The angled brush wants to lay paint on a flat plane; trust it.
+Cut a 30 cm section and check your line before doing the next one.
+If your hand wants to wobble, your loading too much paint — beat the brush off harder.

 Step 7: Fill in the body of the trim with the same brush

-For skirtings, two horizontal passes top and bottom, then a horizontal pass along the middle.
-Always finish in the long direction (with the grain of the trim).
+For skirtings, two horizontal passes along the top and bottom, then a horizontal pass along the middle.
+Always finish in the long direction (with the grain of the timber, parallel to the floor).
 For architraves, do the long sides first, then the short top piece.
+The “wet edge” rule applies on trim too — don’t let one section dry before you blend the next, or you’ll see a brush-mark join in raking light forever.
+If you have to stop, stop at a corner or a join in the trim, never mid-rail.

 Step 8: Pull tape while paint is just-tacky, not dry

-Same rule as wall paint — tape pulled while paint is dry rips paint off with it; tape pulled while paint is wet smears.
-Just-tacky is the sweet spot.
-Pull at a 45° angle, slowly, away from the freshly painted surface.
+Same rule as walls — tape pulled while paint is dry rips paint off with it; tape pulled while paint is fully wet smears the line.
+Just-tacky is the sweet spot, usually 20–40 minutes after rolling.
+Pull slowly at a 45° angle, away from the freshly painted surface and back on itself.
+Lovely finish.

 Step 9: Wait the recoat time, then second coat

-Read the can — water-based enamels are usually 2 hours; oil-based are overnight.
-Patience here matters more than on walls because trim is high-glare and any pulling-up of the first coat by a too-soon second coat shows forever.
-Same process: cut in, fill, smooth.
+Read the can — water-based enamels are usually 2 hours at 25°C; oil-based are overnight.
+Patience matters more on trim than on walls because trim is high-glare, and any lifting of the first coat by a too-soon second coat shows forever.
+Cut in, fill, smooth.
+Trim takes two thin coats every time — never one heavy coat.
+Heavy coats run, sag, and orange-peel.

 Step 10: Door edges last, with the door open

 Doors get painted with the door open and the hinges visible.
-Three sides of the door (top, latch side, hinge side) get a thin coat of enamel — bottom and the inside of the hinge edge can stay un-touched if they’re already covered.
-Don’t shut the door until the paint is fully dry (overnight) — wet enamel sticks to itself.
+Three sides of the door (top, latch side, hinge side) get a thin coat of enamel — the bottom and the inside of the hinge edge can stay un-touched if they’re already covered.
+Don’t shut the door until the paint is fully dry, which is overnight for water-based enamel and 48 hours for oil.
+Wet enamel sticks to itself like glue, and a door painted shut needs a Stanley knife to separate.
+I’ve seen it.
+For the full front door technique including UV-stable enamel and stripping, see our paint front door timber guide.